-The course offers opportunities for work experience or mentoring that helps you make industry contacts, build your CV and prepare you for work in a variety of roles in the cultural and creative industries, as well as independent art or design practice.
+The course provides you with a dedicated context to develop a bespoke strategy for your professional development, including applying for opportunities such as work experience, finding mentorships, residencies or internships, helping you to develop industry contacts, build your CV, develop your creative portfolio, and to prepare you for work in a variety of roles in the cultural and creative industries, as well as establishing an independent art or design practice.

 Career advice is embedded throughout the programme.
 Teaching is provided by a team of experienced and industry-active staff and supported by Visiting Lecturers in practice and/or industry, working in the fields of fashion design, graphic design, digital media and communications, photography, illustration, fine art, curating and criticism, craft and product design and design research.